Fouke Monster film debuts in Fouke

 Fouke is a small town in southwest Arkansas that is best known as being the locale for the Fouke monster legend, one of the most popular legends in the state.

 The documentary style film on the creature was made by South Arkansas native Charles Pierce.
-The film secured a place in folklore history for the Bigfoot look-a-like, which has allegedly been seen in and around Fouke since the 1940s.
+The film secured a place in folklore history for the Bigfoot look-a-like, which has allegedly been seen in and around Fouke for many years.

 Boggy Creek Monster is an in-depth examination of a topic that has long fascinated horror fans and Bigfoot enthusiasts alike.
 While the Legend of Boggy Creek took an adventurous and fun look at the subject, this film will dig deep into the mysteries behind the Fouke Monster, a creature that has been said to stalk the bottomlands and swamps of Southern Arkansas for over a century.
 Author and television personality Lyle Blackburn takes us deep into the domain of the Boggy Creek Monster in search of the truth behind the Legend of Boggy Creek.”